Tanzu-Solutions-Engineering/tanzu-workstation-setup/Linux.md

 The apps listed collected and used form a completely fresh Ubuntu Linux jumpbox.
 See notes on creating the Ubuntu Linux VM at the bottom.

+Recommended size is cpu 2, ram 6GB, disk 30GB​.

+## VMware Tanzu Accounts

+- `my.vmware.com` - This is for downloading TKG.
+If you don't already have an account, register [here](https://my.vmware.com/web/vmware/registration).
+- `Tanzu Net` - This is for downloading Tanzu Build Service.
+If you don't already have an account, register [here](https://account.run.pivotal.io/z/uaa/sign-up).

 ## Pre-installed

 Git - Installed out of the box